mike76-dev/siasmb/README.md

 ## Security Considerations
 An open TCP port 445 attracts thousands of attackers and those who look for a free storage.
 For this reason, guest and anonymous accesses are disabled.
 Even when the server is running on a private LAN, it should not be a problem to create a password-protected account like described above.

 The server also has a built-in abuse protection.
 If 30 or more connections are detected from the same IP address within 10 minutes, this IP is permanently banned.
-This number of 30 can be configured by providing the `--maxConnections=<CONNECTION_LIMIT>` flag in the command line.
+This number of 30 can be configured in the config file (see above).

 Also banned are those remote hosts, which continue sending SMB1 requests after receiving the initial SMB2 response from the server.